Secondary Headache Red Flags

 💎 Board Pearl

-- MRV is mandatory in every IIH workup — CVT can perfectly mimic IIH and requires anticoagulation, not acetazolamide
+- MRI brain with venography (or CT/CTV when MRI unavailable) is required to exclude CVT and structural causes before LP-based IIH diagnosis — CVT can perfectly mimic IIH and requires anticoagulation, not acetazolamide

 - Fulminant IIH with rapid vision loss → urgent optic nerve sheath fenestration (do not wait for weight loss or medication effect)